Edited By : Renée Deveney

 In February 2022, Abbott issued a baby formula recall for Similac, Alimentum and EleCare after some babies died of Cronobacter sakazakii infections.
 All affected formulas came from Abbott’s Sturgis, Michigan, plant.

-Abbott closed the plant to conduct investigations on bacterial contamination.
-The U.S. Food and Drug Administration has since inspected the plant and found Cronobacter in certain areas around the plant but not in product samples it tested.
+Abbott closed the plant to investigate bacterial contamination.
+The U.S. Food and Drug Administration has since inspected the plant and found Cronobacter in certain areas around it but not in the product samples it tested.
 The recall and plant closure contributed to a national baby formula shortage, but the plant is back open.

-In October 2022, Abbott issued another recall for certain lots of its ready-to-feed liquid formulas because some bottle caps might not have been sealed properly.
-Improperly sealed bottles could cause spoilage, leading to stomach problems in children who consume the formula.
+In October 2022, Abbott issued another recall for certain ready-to-feed liquid formula lots because some bottle caps might not have been appropriately sealed.
+Improperly sealed bottles could cause spoilage, which could lead to stomach problems in children who consume the formula.

 Brands in this recall include Similac Pro-Total Comfort, Similac 360 Total Care, Similac 360 Total Care Sensitive, Similac Special Care 24, Similac Stage 1, Similac NeoSure, Similac water (sterilized) and Pedialyte electrolyte solution.